particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### API user tool 2024-08-08

+The [API user tool](/tools/cloud-tools/api-users/) now allows scopes that are not listed in the checkboxes to be entered manually.

 ### Cloud ledger size 2024-08-07

 Cloud ledgers can now be up to 1 Mbyte in size.
 Device to cloud and Cloud to device ledgers are still limited to 16 Kbyte.